UnifiedPush/specifications/specifications/android.md

 The connector sends this action to register to push messages.
 The intent MUST contain 2 extras:
 * application (String): the end user application package name.
 The distributor MUST be able to handle many registrations with a single application.
 * token (String): a randomly generated token to identify the registration from the connector and the distributor.
-It MUST be unique on distributor side.
+It MUST be unique on distributor side and contain sufficient entropy so it cannot be guessed.

 It MAY be sent with the following 2 extras:
 * features (ArrayList\<String\>): indicate the connector is requesting a set of optional features to be enabled.
 It MUST be the qualified name of the action declared to advertise this feature.
 The connector MUST check that the action is declared before requesting an optional feature.